rikedyp/DyalogTutorials/docs/index.md

 See more on [the APL Wiki](https://apl.wiki/Simple_examples).

 <b>Monte carlo simulation</b>
-Estimate Pi with 10,000 random numbers:
+Estimate Pi with 10,000 pairs of random numbers:
 ```APL
       {4×(+⌿÷≢)1>0.5*⍨+/2*⍨?⍵ 2⍴0 0}10000
 3.1456